hmc-csm-clinic23/qualcomm-hmc-workflow/Quantization_Scripts/README.md

 ## Description
 This repository contains the code necessary to export an off-the-shelf machine learning language model as a DLC file, which is then plugged into the 2023-24 Qualcomm CS Clinic team's Android app project.
 This README file contains the steps necessary to obtain a transformers-based language model (specifically DistilBERT, but the same process can be applied to other models of similar architectures), convert it into a Tensorflow frozen graph, and convert the frozen graph into a DLC file that can then be cached and plugged into the Android app in [this repository](github.com/tanvikad/qualcomm-hmc-app/edit/master/README.md).
 The code within this repository is adapted from [QIDK's NLP Solution 1 for Question Answering](https://github.com/quic/qidk/tree/master/Solutions/NLPSolution1-QuestionAnswering).

+There are also a few files for installing and running [AIMET](https://github.com/quic/aimet), which we were able to install and run but did not use in terms of quantization.

 ## Steps to generate a DLC file
 1. Generate DistilBERT as a Tensorflow frozen graph: